Frederick II, Holy Roman Emperor: Law reforms and Imperial policy

-He was not able to extend his legal reforms beyond Sicily to the Empire.
-In 1232, he was forced by the German princes to promulgate the Statutum in favorem principum ("statute in favor of princes").
+Despite his efforts in Sicily and Italy, Frederick II was not able to extend his more absolutist legal reforms to Germany.
+In 1232, Henry (VII) was forced by the German princes to promulgate the Statutum in favorem principum.
+Frederick, embittered but aiming to promote cohesion in Germany in preparation for his campaigns in northern Italy, pragmatically agreed to Henry's confirmation of the charter.
 It was a charter of liberties for the leading German princes at the expense of the lesser nobility and the entirety of the commoners.
 The princes gained whole power of jurisdiction, and the power to strike their own coins.
 The emperor lost his right to establish new cities, castles and mints over their territories.
-The Statutum severely weakened central authority in Germany.
-From 1232 the vassals of the emperor had a veto over imperial legislative decisions.
-Every new law established by the emperor had to be approved by the princes.
+For many years, the Statutum was thought in German historiography to have severely weakened central authority in Germany.
+However, it is now viewed as more a confirmation of political realities which did not necessarily denude royal power or prevent imperial officials from enforcing Frederick's prerogatives.
+Rather, the Statutum affirmed a division of labour between the emperor and the princes and laid much groundwork for the development of particularism and, perhaps even federalism in Germany.
+Even so, from 1232 the vassals of the emperor had a veto over imperial legislative decisions and any new law established by the emperor had to be approved by the princes.
+These provisions notwithstanding, royal power in Germany remained strong under Frederick.